Manoj-Kamal/Books-Challenge/README.md

 Install the scrapy-feedexporter-dropbox plugin using the below command

+For the Demonstartion, I have used a throwaway account.

 ```
 pip install git+https://github.com/scrapy-plugins/scrapy-feedexporter-dropbox.git
 ```

-For more details refer to URL : https://github.yuuza.net/scrapy-plugins/scrapy-feedexporter-dropbox
+For more details about the dropbox plugin, please refer the following URL : https://github.yuuza.net/scrapy-plugins/scrapy-feedexporter-dropbox

 Happy Scraping!